BusinessIQ-App/investment-dashboard-sync/README.md

 ## ⚠️ Landmine: the Grafana dashboard is generated, not hand-edited

 **Grafana 'finance_dashboard' edits will be overwritten.
-'Save as copy' if you want edits to be persistent**
+'Save as copy' if you want edits to be persistent!**

 The dashboard is **generated from a template at startup**, not hand-edited.
 On `docker compose up`, a one-shot `grafana-init` container renders `grafana/templates/finance_dashboard.template.json` into the dashboard Grafana provisions, substituting the `__SYNC_PUBLIC_URL__` placeholder with your `SYNC_PUBLIC_URL` from `.env-finance`.
 You do **not** run any render step by hand — edit the template, not the live dashboard (UI edits are overwritten on the next start).